-- back payments of salary or wages that accrued in a period more than 12 months before the date of payment - salary or wages that accrued during a period of suspension and were paid to you on resuming duty - back payments of non-superannuation annuities that accrued, in whole or in part, in an earlier year or years of income - repatriation and social welfare pensions, allowances or payments, including those paid by foreign governments - periodical workers and accident compensation payments but not payments made to the owner of the policy - Commonwealth education or training payments.
+- back payments of salary or wages that accrued in a period more than 12 months before the date of payment - salary or wages that accrued during a period of suspension and were paid to you on resuming duty s32

+- back payments of non-superannuation annuities that accrued, in whole or in part, in an earlier year or years of income - back payments of repatriation and social welfare pensions, allowances or payments, including those paid by foreign governments - back payments of periodical workers and accident compensation payments but not payments made to the owner of the policy - back payments of Commonwealth education or training payments.

-You may get a tax offset if you received certain lump sum payments in 2008-09.
+You may get a tax offset if you received certain lump sum payments in 2009-10.
 We will calculate the tax offset for you.
 You need to provide additional information.
 Print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 24 on the top of a separate piece of paper and show the amount of the payment in arrears for each income year involved.
 Include your name, address and tax file number.
-Print X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.
+Print X in the YES box at Taxpayer's declaration question 2a on page 12 of your tax return.
 Sign your schedule and attach it to page 3 of your tax return.